 Werblin was the most high-profile of the owners, signing Joe Namath to a then-unheard-of four-year contract of $427,000 in 1965.
 It put the Jets on the map and Namath would lead them to the team’s only Super Bowl.

 Just one.
 The Jets captured the Super Bowl on Jan.
 12, 1969, defeating the Baltimore Colts 16-7 in Super Bowl III.
 They have not returned to the Super Bowl since.

-The average ticket price last year was $121.
+The average ticket price in 2021-22 was $94.
 Numbers have been reported anywhere from $8 to $1,192.

 Five numbers and one jacket.
 Retired numbers belong to Joe Namath (12), Don Maynard (13), Curtis Martin (28), Joe Klecko (73), and Dennis Byrd (90).
 There’s a retired jacket as well, worn by winningest coach Weeb Ewbank.